Night photography can lead to some amazing images. But photographing stars can be tricky.

 Scouting a Location for the Best Starry Skies

-The night sky is all around us, but some locations work better than others for creating good night sky photography.
+The night sky is all around us, but some locations work better than others for creating good star photography.

 You’ll need to find a location with dark skies.
 City light pollution obscures the stars.
 Use a tool like Dark Site Finder to find areas away from city light pollution.